YondernautsGames/NeoFPS_HighlightPlus/README.md

 # NeoFPS - Highlight Plus
-NeoFPS and Highlight Plus integration and demo
+NeoFPS and Highlight Plus integration and demo.
+See a [video of it in action](https://streamable.com/bqsbq)

 ## Requirements
 This repository was created using Unity 2017.4